Teams & Captains

 We have four teams in our school and every child belongs to one of the four teams.

 These teams operate like a House system and the purpose of this is to inspire achievement and attainment with a competitive element, with children working collectively across Year Groups.

 Every child and staff member in the school belongs to a team.
 These teams are Earth (Green), Fire (Red), Sky (Yellow) and Water (Blue).

-Each team is lead by a staff member and two Team Captains - these are a Year 6 boy and girl who are elected by the staff and children at the beginning of each school year.
+Each team is led by a staff member and two Year 6 Team Captains, who are elected by the staff and children each academic year.

 The Team Captains have positions that also hold tremendous responsibility across the school and throughout the whole school year.
 These children are role models for all other children and have qualities of leadership that we would want others to attain to.